Justice-Through-Code/tps25-w1d5-assignment-eclctc/README.md

    - ✅ One showing the passing test output in your terminal
    - ✅ One showing the green check mark in your GitHub repo after pushing
 5. Submit both your GitHub repository link and the screenshots through Canvas

+--
+## Code citations

+ 1. Used ChatGPT to generate sort and print/join logic for show_breeds() method